Join like-minded souls at Australia's largest blues and roots festival, in Byron Bay.

 See the stars

-Chill out as you listen to some of the biggest names in music, which in the past have included legends Bob Dylan, Paul Simon and Crosby, Stills & Nash, alongside contemporary performers such as Kendrick Lamar, Modest Mouse and Alabama Shakes.
+Chill out as you listen to some of the biggest names in music, which in the past have included legends Bob Dylan, Paul Simon and Crosby, Stills & Nash, alongside contemporary performers such as Kendrick Lamar, Jack Johnson and Alabama Shakes.
 This event has a reputation for securing top musical talent, and attracts a crowd of more than 100,000 people.
-The 2020 bill is yet to be announced, so keep checking in with the events page.
-Tickets range from single day to three day and five day passes.
+For the latest updates and this year's lineup, check in with the events page.
+Tickets range from single-day to three-day and five-day passes.

 Prepare to be surprised